Global Education, MEd

 Educators can be global changemakers.
 Learn how to inform, design and improve educational practices and systems that affect diverse populations of learners around the world.

-The Master of Education program in global education prepares professionals working in the field of international and comparative education to identify, analyze and address contemporary problems that cross borders, cultures and disciplines in a variety of educational settings.
+The Master of Education program in global education prepares you, as a professional working in the field of international and comparative education, to identify, analyze and address contemporary problems that cross borders, cultures and disciplines in a variety of educational settings.

-This program is directed at individuals currently working in or interested in international education, especially those charged with the administration, planning and evaluation of educational programs and policies.
-Students gain a deeper understanding of the complex and dynamic relationship between global and local perspectives, develop practical solutions for key challenges, and experience working collaboratively across disciplines.
+If you are currently working in or interested in international education, especially those charged with the administration, planning and evaluation of educational programs and policies, this program is for you.
+You gain a deeper understanding of the complex and dynamic relationship between global and local perspectives, develop practical solutions for key challenges, and experience working collaboratively across disciplines.

 - College/school: